bloomreach/bloomreach-discovery-data-validator/README.md

 ```
 cd <PATH>
 ```
-- Run the Bloomreach Feed Validator by executing the following command:
+- Run the Bloomreach Data Validator by executing the following command:
 ```
 java -jar jsonLineAnalyzer-all-1.0-SNAPSHOT.jar jsonLineAnalyzer
 ```

-## Using the Bloomreach Feed Validator UI
+## Using the Bloomreach Data Validator UI
-The Bloomreach Feed Validator provides a simple user interface (UI) to validate your JSONLines feed file.
+The Bloomreach Data Validator provides a simple user interface (UI) to validate your JSONLines feed file.
 Follow these steps to use the UI:

-- Launch the Bloomreach Feed Validator using the command provided in the previous section.
+- Launch the Bloomreach Data Validator using the command provided in the previous section.
 - In the UI, you will see the following options:

 | Parameter | Description                       |